-If you’re a qualified midwife but you haven’t practiced for more than eight years, this course will equip you with the theoretical knowledge relating to pregnancy, physiological birth and the postnatal period required to achieve the Competencies for Entry to the Register of Midwives by the Midwifery Council of New Zealand.
+If you’re a qualified midwife but you haven’t practiced for more than five years, this course will equip you with the theoretical knowledge relating to pregnancy, physiological birth and the postnatal period required to achieve the Competencies for Entry to the Register of Midwives by the Midwifery Council of New Zealand.

 How to Apply

 You are able to start this course at any time during the year.
 However, it must be completed within 26 weeks from enrolment.
 It is anticipated that you will need to spend at least four hours per week working through the modules to enable you to complete the course requirements within 26 weeks.

 This course is assessed by an on-line exam.